-If you are over budget, estimate the new budget and try to get it approved.
-When you are over budget, you should never use the management reserve to compensate for cost overrun.
+You have to estimate the new budget and try to get it approved.
+You should never use the management reserve to compensate for cost overrun.

-The management reserve is for unidentified risks, not to cover cost overrun.
+The management reserve is for unidentified risks, not to cover the cost overrun.

 While Using Schedule Compression Techniques

-Usually, in fast tracking you may encounter some risks.
-The first step is to identify those risks, prepare a response plan, and update the contingency reserve, though you may need to get it approved.
+Schedule compression may lead to new risks.
+Identify those risks, prepare a response plan, and calculate the new contingency reserve.
+You will need to get it approved.

-You can also revisit your management reserve for a review.
+You can revisit your management reserve for a review as well.

-However, in crashing you are authorized to use extra resources.
-After you complete the planning for crashing you must revisit your plan for any new risk.
+However, in crashing, you use extra resources.
+After you complete the planning for crashing, you have to revisit your risk management planning.

-Gold plating should be avoided and you should not use the management reserve for it.
-Gold plating increases the risk and changes the scope.
+You should avoid gold plating and you should not use the management reserve for it, this increases the risk and changes the scope.

-I have mentioned it earlier and am reminding you again about this point.
-I often receive emails from my visitors asking why we cannot use the management reserve for the fall back plan.
+I often receive emails from my visitors asking me why we cannot use the management reserve for the fallback plan.

 By definition, the management reserve is used for unknown risks.

-A fall back plan is not a plan for unknown risks, it is a plan for known risks when the primary risk response plan fails.
+A fallback plan is not used for unknown risks; it is a plan for known risks when the primary response plan fails.
 Therefore, you will use the contingency reserve for this plan, not the management reserve.

-The following are a few differences between contingency reserve and management reserve:
+The following are a few differences between the contingency reserve and management reserve:

-- Contingency reserve is used to manage identified risks, while management reserve is used to manage unidentified risks.
+- The contingency reserve is used to manage identified risks, while the management reserve is used for unidentified risks.

-- Contingency reserve is an estimated figure.
-Management reserve is a percentage of the cost or duration of the project.
+- The contingency reserve is an estimated figure, while the management reserve is a percentage of the cost or duration of the project.

-- The project manager has authority over the contingency reserve.
-For management reserve, they need management’s permission.
+- The project manager has authority over the contingency reserve, while for the management reserve, they need management’s permission.

-- Contingency reserve is a part of the performance measurement baseline while management reserve is not.
+- The contingency reserve is a part of the performance measurement baseline, while the management reserve is not.